 What outcomes does the project hope to achieve from making this documentary?

-1) To rescue the firebombing of Tokyo from historical obscurity and give a lasting voice to the survivors.
+1) To rescue the firebombing from historical obscurity and give a lasting voice to the survivors.

-3) To reframe the conversation and curriculum around WW2 to highlight the civilian experience.
+2) Reframe the conversation and curriculum around World War II to highlight the civilian experience.

 4) To promote peace, empathy and understanding, particularly in relation to current conflicts abroad in which civilians are targeted.